-- Expenditure on industrial buildings and hotels is written down on a straight-line basis of 4% per year. - Expenditure on commercial buildings may not be written down at all. - Intangible assets expenditure is written down on a straight-line basis at either the accounting depreciation rate or a rate of 4%, whichever the company prefers. - Capital expenditure on plant, machinery and buildings for research and development (R&D) is treated more generously: under the R&D allowance, it can all be written off against taxable profits immediately.
+- Expenditure on plant and machinery may be 'written down' on a 25% declining-balance basis.
+A higher, 40%, allowance is available in the first year for expenditure by small and medium-sized companies. - Expenditure on industrial buildings and hotels is written down on a straight-line basis of 4% per year. - Expenditure on commercial buildings may not be written down at all. - Intangible assets expenditure is written down on a straight-line basis at either the accounting depreciation rate or a rate of 4%, whichever the company prefers. - Capital expenditure on plant, machinery and buildings for research and development (R&D) is treated more generously: under the R&D allowance, it can all be written off against taxable profits immediately.